 So what’s the best way to approach Art-World Decision Makers instead?

-Firstly, do your research to find out exactly whom this person is and what it is they do.
+First, do your research to find out exactly whom this Decision Maker is and what exactly they do, what their focus is.

-Next, find out what their submission policy is.
+Next, find out about their submission policy.
 How do they prefer to be contacted and what kinds of information are they looking for?

 Finally, write a professional letter, establishing your credibility, acknowledging theirs, drawing connections between what you do and why you want to work with them.

 In other words, don’t make them work to figure out why you’re writing to them and what you’re after.